tracyle8993/2022-ss_do_tl/coursework.md

 ## Agenda

-1. Overview of Reinventing organization (Teal organization)
+1. Introduction of Reinventing organization

-1. Structure of Teal organization
+1. Structure of Reinventing organization

 1. Benefits and limitations of Teal organization